 Reach for this book when your child starts noticing physical or learning differences in others and asks, Why do they use a chair with wheels? or Why is that person talking with their hands?
 This gentle, non-fiction guide provides clear and reassuring answers to common questions about disabilities.
 It helps children understand that while some people may move or learn differently, they have the same feelings and dreams as everyone else.
 Written from a child centered perspective, the book normalizes the use of equipment like hearing aids and wheelchairs while emphasizing the importance of inclusion.
 It is perfect for preschoolers and early elementary students, offering a secular and factual foundation for empathy.
 Parents will appreciate how it encourages children to look past the disability to find a new friend, making it an essential tool for raising kind and socially aware kids.

-A 5 or 6 year old who has seen someone with a disability in public or at school and is curious but perhaps hesitant to interact.
-It is for the child who wants to be a good friend but isn't sure how to bridge the gap of difference.
+A 5 or 6 year old who is curious about people who use mobility devices or learn differently.
+It is for the child who wants to be a good friend but isn't sure how to start a conversation or include everyone in activities.

 This book can be read cold.
 It includes helpful notes for parents and teachers at the back to facilitate deeper discussion.
 It is designed as a conversation starter.
-A parent might reach for this after their child stares or asks a loud, potentially embarrassing question about someone's disability in a public space like a park or grocery store.
+A parent might reach for this after their child stares or asks a loud, potentially embarrassing question about someone in public.

 Younger children (4-5) will focus on the equipment and the visual differences.
 Older children (7-8) will likely pick up on the themes of fairness, accessibility, and the social aspects of inclusion.